-Grade Level 1 - A student's eligibility in the Barbering program is considered first level until the student has completed 900 clock hours and 26 weeks.
+Grade Level 1 - A student's eligibility in the Barbering program is considered first grade level until the student has completed 900 clock hours and 26 weeks.

-Grade Level 2- A student's eligibility in the Barbering program may progress to the second year funding, provided 900 clock hours and 26 weeks have been completed.
+Grade Level 2- A student's eligibility in the Barbering program may progress to the second grade level year of funding, provided 900 clock hours and 26 weeks have been completed.